Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Note: Add very hot water to the water pan to maintain your heat in the smoker.
 Adding cold water will steal some of your Btu's initially to heat the water and your temperature will drop.
 Adding hot water, reduces this effect.

-Here's my relaxing spot.. notice the mason jars full of iced tea, smart phone at the ready so I can answer incoming email and keep notes on the brisket, Maverick ET-732 remote thermometer so I don't have to get up to check the temperature and the pan with foil top ready for once the brisket hits 150 degrees.
-I also have tunes playing in the background..
+Here's my relaxing spot.. notice the mason jars full of iced tea, smart phone at the ready so I can answer incoming email and keep notes on the brisket, digital remote meat thermometer so I don't have to get up to check the temperature and the pan with foil top ready for once the brisket hits 150°F. I also have tunes playing in the background..
 That's just how I roll;-)

 Sometimes I leave the brisket on the grate the entire time, and other times I place it in a pan for the entire time.
 I have developed a hybrid of that process in hopes of getting the best of both worlds by smoking it directly on the grates until it hits about 150 degrees then transferring it to a pan covered with foil for the remaining time.